 Once a bearded dragon reaches 20 inches in length, it is called an adult.
 They can, however, reach a length of up to 24 inches.

-Adult bearded dragons require a minimum tank size of 75 gallons, but you should strive for a tank size of 120 gallons.
+Fully-grown adults require a 120-gallon tank.
+You can still get away with 75 gallons, but you should strive for a 120 gallon.
 This will let them find food, relax in a warm spot, climb, and seek out cooler locations.